3D Printing Services

 What does post-processing involve?

 Post-processing is the next phase in the 3D printing process once the actually printing phase has been completed.
 With post-processing, numerous steps can be taken.
 Post-processing can involve (but are not limited to) cleaning, sanding, or UV curing prints.
-These steps are dependent on the file that is being printed and the type of resin material that is being used.
+These steps are dependent on the file that is being printed and the type of 3D Printing Technology/3D Print Material being used.

 Can I provide you one of my STL files for a free sample print to see print quality?